iamsywid/iamsywid/README.md

 🐢 &nbsp; I may take a long time to process things.

 🚀 &nbsp; We'll get there.
 Life is an adventure! &nbsp; 🌌

-🌱 &nbsp; Always growing.
-Always learning.
+👩‍🌾 &nbsp; A time to grow.
+A time to learn.

 ![growing my notes](images/growing-my-notes-00.gif)